openzipkin/zipkin-js/packages/zipkin-transport-http/README.md

     maxPayloadSize: 0 // Max payload size for zipkin span.
 Optional (defaults to 0)
     agent: new http.Agent({keepAlive: true}), // Agent used for network related options.
 Optional (defaults to null)
     log: noop // Logger to use.
-Optional (defaults to console) })
+Optional (defaults to console)
+    fetchImplementation: require('node-fetch') // Pluggable fetch implementation (defaults to global fetch or fallsback to node fetch)
+  })
 });